-A tax-free Rollover of funds into an ABLE account from a qualified College 529 plan may be made as described herein if the Beneficiary of the recipient account is the same Beneficiary or a Sibling of the Beneficiary - as defined by the College 529 Plan - who is an Eligible Individual.
+A tax-free Rollover of funds into an ABLE account from a qualified College 529 plan may be made as described herein if the Beneficiary of the recipient account is the same Beneficiary or a Member of the Family of the prior Beneficiary - as defined by the College 529 Plan - who is an Eligible Individual.
 There are separate Direct and an Indirect Rollover Forms for College 529 to ABLE Rollovers.
-A Rollover can be initiated by delivering the appropriate completed College 529 to ABLE Rollover Form to the Oregon ABLE Plan Manager.
+A Rollover can be initiated by delivering the appropriate completed College 529 to ABLE Rollover Form to the Washington ABLE Plan Manager.